clectric-diy/AE-Docs/README.md

 Some electronic components are provided with it to get you started with your own [DIY Projects](https://wiki.aemodular.com/#/diy/).

+### clectric.diy

+Our community has several projects planned for the AE Modular format.
+These include an [AE version of the classic Atari Punk Console (APC)](https://clectric.diy/APC-AE/) and an [AE version of the Electrosmith Pod based on the Daisy Seed microcontroller](https://clectric.diy/Spark-AE/).

 #### DIY Kit Module

 Once you have tested out your circuit on the BRAEDBOARD, you may be ready to put it into your rack.
 The [DIY Kit](https://wiki.aemodular.com/#/modules/diy-kit) can help.